LuxDevHQ/LuxDevHQ-Data-Science-Guide/README.md

 - Creating and reading a correlation heatmap in Python
 - Hypothesis testing: H0 (null) vs H1 (alternative hypothesis)
 - The p-value: what it means and the alpha = 0.05 threshold
+- Conducting one sample t-test and two sample t-test
+- Conducting one sample z-test and two sample z-test
+- Types of Chi-Square tests and how to conduct a chi-square test.
+- Type-I and Type-II errors
 - Running a basic t-test in Python using `scipy.stats`
 - Connecting statistics to ML: where each concept shows up in algorithms